smikhalevski/doubter/README.md

   ]),
   headcount: d.number().int().positive(),
 });
-// ⮕ Shape<{ type: 'llc' | 'corporation' | 'partneership', headcount: number }>
+// ⮕ Shape<{ businessType: 'llc' | 'corporation' | 'partnership', headcount: number }>
 ```

 Notice that we declared `businessType` as a composite shape.
-This would work just fine until shape restricts its input
+This would work just fine until shape restricts its
-to a set of literal values.
+input to a set of literal values.

 The final step is to define a discriminated union shape: